cultureandempire/cultureandempire.github.io/README.md

 Two hundred and fifty years ago, we invented the steam engine and decided it was more profitable to build factories than grow sugar.
 We invented "intellectual property" on the basis that if we didn't own the ideas in our minds, we would stop thinking.

 About five decades ago, we invented the Internet as a few megabytes of technical protocols anyone could implement for free.
 The notion of open and free protocols was radical at the time.
 By the end of the twentieth century, investors were pouring billions into businesses whose only model was "spend money."
-For many people, the main reason to go online was to download stuff for free and annoy the music and movie industries.
-Eventually, most people went online just to meet and talk with other folks, building huge social networks of all shapes and sizes.
+For many people, the main reason to go on line was to download stuff for free and annoy the music and movie industries.
+Eventually, most people went on line just to meet and talk with other folks, building huge social networks of all shapes and sizes.

 Some of digital society's most valuable assets are those social networks.
 You might think they're owned by the businesses that operate them.
 You're wrong.